-When I was experiencing severe depression, psychoses and self-harm, the tender loving arms of literature held me close, tucked the stray hairs out of my eyes and rocked me safe, gently, to sleep.
-Books about self-harm survival kissed me goodnight.
-I had nobody to turn to but books.
+The tender loving arms of literature always held me close and made the bed in the morning.
+Countless authors tucked the stray hairs out of my eyes and rocked me safe and gently to sleep.
+Books about self-harm survival kissed me goodnight and held my hand when I had nobody and nothing else to turn to.
+Thank you books.

 Good books are like hands that we hold in our hearts.
 Some might say that books are like heroes and we all need rescuing from time to time.
-They reach out and they can take us away from our lives , like a long weekend or a kiss goodbye.
-It is therapeutic to resonate with personal stories, feeling pieces of our own experiences through memoir is powerful.
-I love it when a Rufus Wainwright lyric encompasses the summer of 1997 or how I truly feel about an ex lover.
-I love literature more.
-Here’s a toast to a few of my literary heroes and giants; Ruth Picardie, Justine Picardie, James Frey, Donna Tartt, John Diamond, Tom Robbins, Judy Blume, Milan Kundera, Jay McInerney, William Styron, Elizabeth Wurtzel, and Lars Gustafsson.
-Thank you for keeping me safe during the harsh winters of severe depression, psychoses and self-harm.
+They reach out and they can take us away from our lives , like a long weekend or a kiss goodnight.
+It is therapeutic to resonate with personal stories, it makes the jagged edges of self-inflicted tumultuous turmoil that much smoother.
+Feeling pieces of our own experiences shine through the pages of a memoir can be powerful and heal a thousand hurts.
+I love it when a Rufus Wainwright lyric encompasses the summer of being seventeen, or how I truly feel about an old leather jacket that I left on a bus somewhere in a past life that I am living through right now.